Liberty player to transfer, cites 'racial insensitivities' - WHIZ News

 LYNCHBURG, Va.
 (AP) — A women’s basketball player at Liberty University says she is transferring because of “racial insensitivities shown within the leadership and culture” of the school.

-Rising sophomore Asia Tod made the announcement in a video posted on Twitter.
+Rising sophomore Asia Todd made the announcement in a video posted on Twitter.

 Todd, wearing a “Black Lives Matter” T-shirt, praised the coaching staff at Liberty and her teammates, but said the conduct by school leaders do “not align with my moral compass or personal convictions.”